-Prior to Brexit, EU banks will be required to report use of DWF, ILTR, CTRF and OSF under MiFIR.
+Prior to Brexit, EU banks were required to report use of DWF, ILTR, CTRF and OSF under MiFIR.

-Post Brexit, UK banks will be required to report use of DWF, ILTR, CTRF and OSF under the UK equivalent of MiFIR but EU banks will have to report these transactions under SFTR.
+Post Brexit, UK banks have been required to report use of DWF, ILTR, CTRF and OSF under the UK equivalent of MiFIR but EU banks have had to report these transactions under EU SFTR.
+Since 1 April 2022, repos with the Bank of England have not been reportable under either UK SFTR or UK MiFIR.

-Given the facilities are all based on title transfer and appear to be net collateralized as a portfolio against a single pool of collateral (no earmarking of particular securities against individual transactions), the following fields need to be included in reports:
+Given the facilities are all based on title transfer and appear to be net collateralized as a portfolio against a single pool of collateral, the following field needs to be included in EU SFTR reports: